 Test Cases For Profile Photo Upload

 With scenarios, we will know what areas to cover to test the functionality.
-After writing scenarios, it would be easy to convert the same into the test case with the action performed and expected results.
+After writing scenarios, converting the same into the test case with the action performed and expected results would be easy.
 We can cover the below scenarios:

-- Check Upload Image button is clickable or not.
+- Check whether the Upload Image button is clickable or not.

 - Check whether the entire button with button text is clickable or not.